ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 #### IModelViewService

-`IModelViewService` defines the common interface for a Model View Service.
+`IModelViewService` defines the common base interface for a Model View Service.

 Note: